-Structure of the Adult Education Academy 04
+Structure of the Adult Education Academy04

-Кеу 06
+Кеу06

 Online preparatory phase, November 2023 - January 2024 07

 Preparation plan

 Week one, 5 - 9 February 2024

 First week, 5 - 9 February 2024

-Option 1: International strategies in adult education
+Option 1: International strategies in adult education 11

 Option 2: Paulo Freire, adult and permanent education

-Week two, 12 - 16 February 2024 17
+Week two, 12 - 16 February 2024

 Second week, 12 - 16 February 2024

-Comparative studies in adult education and lifelong learning 17
+Comparative studies in adult education and lifelong learning

 Comparative groups overview 20

-Group 1: Trajectories of women's career in higher education 21
+Group 1: Trajectories of women's career in higher education

-Group 2: Transitions from sectors of adult education to systems of lifelong learning 23
+Group 2: Transitions from sectors of adult education to systems of lifelong learning

-Group 3: Adult education for active democratic citizenship 25
+Group 3: Adult education for active democratic citizenship

-Group 4: Domains of adult learning and education and logics of action: adult educators
+Group 4: Adult learning and education and logics of action: adult educators initial higher education

-and hybrid professionalism 27
+paths

-Group 5: Active ageing -from lifelong learning to innovative professionalisation 29
+Group 5: Active ageing -from lifelong learning to innovative professionalisation

-Group 6: Citizenship education (CE) and Education for sustainable development (ESD)

-in a lifelong learning perspective: arguments, examples and experiences 31
+in a lifelong learning perspective: arguments, examples and experiences

-Group 7: Digitalisation in adult education and learning 33
+Group 7: Digitalisation in adult education and learning

-Group 8: Adult education policies and gender equality: women in STEM education 35
+Group 8: Adult education policies and gender equality: women in STEM education

 Group 9: Adult learning and education for all?!
 Issues of inclusion with regard to disability

-in the limelight 37
+in the limelight

-Certification and follow-up 39
+Certification and follow-up

-Join us on social media 40
+Join us on social media

-Travel & Venue 41
+Travel & Venue

-Accommodation 43
+Accommodation

-Exchange programme winter semester 2023/24 43
+Exchange programme winter semester 2023/24

 Which platforms are used?
-44

-Team of the Adult Education Academy 45
+Team of the Adult Education Academy